Tax Basics for Startups

 Hybrid Method

-The hybrid method of accountng combines both the accrual and cash methods of accounting.
+The hybrid method of accounting combines both the accrual and cash methods of accounting.
 For example, accrual-based accounting could be used to account for inventory held for resale, while using the cash method to account for business expenses.

 The IRS says, whichever method of accounting you use in your business, it should be used consistently from year to year.